 Weekend movie preview

-Greetings movie lovers, it's time to take a look at what the cinema has in store for us this weekend.
+Greetings film fans, it's time to see what the cinema has to offer us this weekend.

 Six Degrees of Chuck Norris